jorgecarleitao/django-sphinxql/docs/index.rst

 -------------------------------

 * Only supports ``mysql`` and ``postgres`` backends (constraint of Sphinx engine)
+* Does not allow to index data from lookups
 * Null values are considered empty strings or 0 (constraint of Sphinx engine)
 * Only supports dates and times since 1970 (constraint of Sphinx engine)